Seminole Nation Exhibit

 From their ancient origins across the Southeast, through the development of their cultural identity in the Florida Everglades to their determined search for a new homeland in the Indian Territory, the fascinating and inspiring story of the Seminoles is told in the museum’s 2,400 square-foot Seminole Exhibition.

 Some of these stories include the legend of the Seminole Lighthorsemen, the most feared lawmen in the Indian Territory.
-The narrative of their tenaciousness and the harshness of Seminole justice is revealed here through tales of the storied Seminole Whipping Tree, where dozens of lashes were plied to those daring enough to deny the laws of the Seminole Nation.
+The narrative of their tenaciousness and the harshness of Seminole justice is revealed here through tales of the storied Seminole Whipping Tree, where dozens of lashes were plied on those daring enough to deny the laws of the Seminole Nation.